 An idiot football player, a hit and run, and his younger brother, My Brother’s Keeper tells the story of a young man called Jamie who has always had to look out for his older brother, even when they were still kids.
 Jaime is just getting ready to go to college when his brother, currently a professional football player calls him up and then arrives at his front door shortly after.

 Come to find out rather quickly that big brother is in trouble once again and is calling upon his little brother for help.
-And then the next thing Jaime knows it, a lawyer is involved.
-It was truly fascinating to see the events unfold, to watch Jaime grow more and more uncomfortable with each second that passed.
-And yet, he loved his brother and would do anything for him.
+And then the next thing Jaime knows, a lawyer is involved.
+The degree of pressure that both Jaime’s brother and his lawyer put onto him to do as they ask was immense.
+And it was truly fascinating to see the events unfold, to watch Jaime grow more and more uncomfortable with each second that passed.
+And despite this he would consistently remind himself that he loved his brother and would do anything for him.

 The story is short, quick, and to the point.
 It envokes precisely the correct emotions; enough to keep you reading and determined to learn the answer to the ultimate question, what will Jaime decide to do?
 I can tell you that I was rather happy with the outcome at the end.